Listen More, Talk Less

 ONCE AGAIN, LISTENING MORE AND TALKING LESS WORKED BEST.

-To listen effectively, one really has to pay attention.
-You need to face the speaker when standing or come out from behind your desk to sit in a neutral space.
+To listen effectively, one has to pay attention.
+You must face the speaker when standing or come out from behind your desk to sit in a neutral space.
 Speaking across your desk to someone illustrates that you are the authority.
 While this is sometimes necessary, for one-to-one conversations, try to step out from behind your desk and have a person-to-person conversation.
 This behavior builds rapport and trust.

 PUT DOWN YOUR CELL PHONE.